vlakmaker/XueCodex/site/docs/topics/deep-learning/weight-initialization.md

 ## 📌 Codex Rule of Thumb:

-> "Don’t let neurons be clones.
+&gt; "Don’t let neurons be clones.
 Randomize to specialize."
->
+&gt;